Chapter 7

 Your lawyer can help you determine whether a particular debt qualifies as an ‘unsecured debt’ under the Federal Bankruptcy Code – and whether or not it is dischargeable via a Chapter 7 bankruptcy proceeding.

-last 6-8 years
+filings in the last 6-8 years

-You qualify under the Chapter 7 bankruptcy Means Test
+Those who qualify under the Chapter 7 bankruptcy Means Test

-Who Can File Chapter 7 In Arizona?
+Who Can File Chapter 7?

 Specifically, to qualify for Chapter 7, you must not have filed for bankruptcy within the preceding six to eight years.
 Moreover, to be eligible, you have to qualify under the Chapter 7 Means Test.